ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 Upon receiving an authentication request, the system evaluates the Individual's photo match with the corresponding photo in the Auth server as per the following steps:
 1. The authentication service request should have the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio, Bio_Type, pin, otp, session key, HMAC Value, signature, otp, namePri, msPri = E /P, mtPri= 1 to 100, nameSec, msSec = E/P, mtSec= 1 to 100, addrPri, msPri= E/P, mtPri= 1 to 100, addrSec msSec= E/P, mtSec= 1 to 100, addrLine1, addrLine2, city, state, country, pc, phone, email, gender, dob, age, langPri, langSec, dCode, mId, Bios (bioType, attriType) of the Individual.
 Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition)
 2. The biometric data is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64)
-3. System validates if the time period between the current time stamp and the request time stamp is <= time period
+3. System validates if the time period between the current time stamp and the request time stamp is <= time period.
+Refer to the [**Section**](#a-validate-the-timestamp-of-the-authentication-request) for the validation of the time stamp.
 4. System validates that total number of face record(s) should not exceed 1
 5. The faceImg record in the input parameter against the mapped UIN/VID of the resident in the auth database is matched
 6. The system then generates a match score based on the level of the match of the face